 - Rare autoimmune skin diseases

 You do not need a referral to schedule an appointment with a UW veterinary dermatologist.
-However, bringing copies of your pet’s medical records and a summary letter from your pet’s primary care doctor will help us treat your pet more quickly.
+It is very important to complete the Client History Questionnaire before you arrive for your visit.
+This Welcome Letter, and maybe also this FAQ about Allergy Testing, will help you understand what to expect during your appointment.In addition, a summary letter from your veterinarian and copies of the pet’s medical record will help us treat your pet more quickly.

 Additionally, here are some important tips that will make your visit run smoothly:

 - Do not bathe your pet for at least one week prior to the appointment.

 - Stop antihistamines, sedatives and tranquilizers for at least seven days before the appointment.
 (These drugs can interfere with testing and lesion appearance, making it more difficult for us to treat your pet.)

 - Do not feed your animal after 10 pm the day before your appointment, unless there is a medically necessary reason to do so (such as diabetes mellitus).